 Adventure Cycling Association is a 501(c)3 nonprofit membership association.
 You can find more information about our nonprofit and financial status on Guidestar.org.
 Our IRS 990 form is also available through its website.
 Guidestar is an independent national database of nonprofit organizations.

 Having a family membership entitles everyone in your immediate family (living at the same address) the ability to purchase maps at the discounted price and to receive $50 off each on our organized tours.

 This is done to ensure continued service without interruption and is a convenience most of our members appreciate.
 The first renewal notice is sent out about four months before the membership expiration date.
 If you renew early, we always extend your membership from the original expiration date.

 Your membership number consists of a letter and 6 numbers (Z123456 or L123456).
-It is located on your membership card and in the upper left-hand corner of any correspondence from the organization, such as your magazine, Cyclosource, and tour catalog.
+It is located in the upper left-hand corner of any correspondence from the organization, such as your magazine, Cyclosource, and tour catalog.

 You can fill out our gift membership form.
 This will allow you to enter the gift recipient's information, your contact info (in case of any questions) and a gift message.